tristanh00/coredns-avvy/README.md

-# coredns-ens
+# coredns-avvy

-CoreDNS-ENS is a CoreDNS plugin that resolves DNS information over ENS.
+CoreDNS-Avvy is a CoreDNS plugin that resolves DNS information over Avalanche Name Server.
 It has two primary purposes:

-  1. A general-purpose DNS resolver for DNS records stored on the Ethereum blockchain
+  1. A general-purpose DNS resolver for DNS records stored on the Avalanche blockchain
-  2. A specialised resolver for IPFS content hashes and gatways
+  2. A specialised resolver for IPFS content hashes and gateways

-Details of the first feature can be found at http://www.wealdtech.com/articles/ethdns-an-ethereum-backend-for-the-domain-name-system/

-The second feature provides a mechanism to map DNS domains to ENS domains by removing the relevant suffix, for example the DNS domain `wealdtech.eth.link` maps to the ENS domain `wealdtech.eth`, and returning information for IPFS gateways (if an A or AAAA record is requested) as well as IPFS and content hashes (if a TXT record is requested).
+The second feature provides a mechanism to map DNS domains to ENS domains by removing the relevant suffix, for example the DNS domain `tristanh00.eth.link` maps to the ENS domain `tristanh00.eth`, and returning information for IPFS gateways (if an A or AAAA record is requested) as well as IPFS and content hashes (if a TXT record is requested).
 The result of this is that IPFS content can be obtained from any web browser by simply

 # Building

-The latest build is always available as a docker repository at `wealdtech/coredns-ens`.
+The latest build is always available as a docker repository at `tristanh00/coredns-avvy`.
 If you want to build a standalone copy of CoreDNS with this plugin enabled run the `build-standalone.sh` script, which should work on most unix-like systems.

 # Corefile

 The plugin has a number of configuration options.
 An example annotated Corefile is shown below:

 ```
-# This section enables DNS lookups for all domains on ENS
+# This section enables DNS lookups for all domains on Avvy
 . {
   rewrite stop {
     # This rewrites any requests for *.eth.link domains to *.eth internally